 What is Crystalline Silica?

 Crystalline silica is a common mineral that is found in materials that we see every day in roads, buildings, and sidewalks.
 It is a common component of sand, stone, rock, concrete, brick, block, and mortar.
-Exposure to the crystalline silica takes place once, cutting, sawing, drilling and crushing of certain materials.
+Exposure to the crystalline silica takes place when, cutting, sawing, drilling and crushing of certain materials.

 What industries are affected by OSHA’s ruling?